PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 - Type II mistake, as a performance metrics
 - Training CNN architectures from scratch, achieving result, comparable with the research works
-- Comparing performance of several architectures (Custom CNN, AlexNet, VGG16 and VGG19) with respect to the task of Covid 19 diagnosis
+- Comparing performance of several architectures (custom CNN, AlexNet, VGG16 and VGG19) with respect to the task of Covid 19 diagnosis
 - Adaptive histogram equalization methods, as a way to enhance contrast of X-ray images

 Let's get started!